krisdmonroe/react-bubbles/README.md

 Web servers have physical location where the data is physicaly stored and then sent to other severs via the internet.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Put maps to create and update.
+Post maps to create.

 ## Project Set Up